 In Maryland, drivers are charged with driving under the influence (DUI) when their blood-alcohol concentration (BAC) is .08 percent or above.

 This .08 limit is a standard measurement used across the United States for impaired adult drivers.
 Maryland has a zero tolerance of alcohol for drivers under the age of 21.

 Any driver under the age of 21 who is found to have a .02 percent BAC or above faces the suspension or revoking of their driver’s license.
 Commercial drivers face a lower BAC limit of .04 percent.

 Criminal charges help attorneys representing people hurt by drunk drivers.
 When a driver is drunk, he or she is deemed negligent and liable for injuries or wrongful deaths in a Maryland car wreck.

 Drivers who refuse to take a breath test face the confiscation of their driver’s license.
 Drivers are not permitted to refuse a breath test when they have been involved in a crash that causes injury or death in Maryland.

-A Maryland drunk driving accident lawyer will have little trouble establishing that the driver should be held legally responsible for any injuries, or fatalities in an accident caused by a drunk driver if that driver is charged with DUI in a criminal court or refuses a test.
+A Baltimore car accident lawyer will have little trouble establishing that the driver should be held legally responsible for any injuries, or fatalities in an accident caused by a drunk driver if that driver is charged with DUI in a criminal court or refuses a test.